gryphonshafer/Quizzing-Rule-Book/content/governance/not_bylaws.md

 A maximum of 2 non-Alliance members can be voted onto the CQLT with a maximum of 1 per election.
 Nominations follow the same approval process as listed in the election section below.

-The director of the LIFE office shall serve ex officio as a resource to the leadership team to coordinate programming and appropriate support for the International Quizzing Competition.
+The director of the Life Office shall serve ex officio as a resource to the leadership team to coordinate programming and appropriate support for the International Quizzing Competition.
 The national youth director of each country or an equivalent representative may participate in any meeting of the CQLT.

 ### Term

 Members serve for a 3-year term with the possibility of 2 consecutive terms.
 Members serving consecutive terms will experience a gap of at least 1 year before being eligible for re-election.
-The LIFE office director and national youth directors, who serve ex officio as a non-voting member are exempt from a gap year.
+The Life Office director and national youth directors, who serve ex officio as a non-voting member are exempt from a gap year.

 ### Election